felixjwong/antibioticsai/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Code

-The code in this repository allows for repeat and independent analysis of the one described in the paper "Discovering structural classes of antibiotics with deep learning".
+The files in this repository allow for repeat analysis of the one described in the paper "Discovering structural classes of antibiotics with deep learning".
 The code requires <a href="https://github.com/chemprop/chemprop">ChemProp</a> and Python with the appropriate packages installed.

 <!-- GETTING STARTED -->
 ## Running the code